i404788/honeybuf/README.md

 Then for each field you want to include in serialization add the `@Serialized(...)` decorator.
 The parameter should be a `SerializableValue` which supports the field you want to serialize.

+**The only other requirement is that your class doesn't throw an error when using an empty constructor (`new YourClass()` should work).**
+You are allowed to put methods, properties, and everything else you want into your class without a problem.

 ```
 @SerializableClass
 class TestClass {